 Program Description Reducing the weight of aerospace platforms reduces costs and emissions while increasing payload capacity and performance.
 The AFOSR Low Density Materials portfolio supports transformative, basic research in materials design and processing to enable weight reductions with concurrent enhancements in performance and function.
 Such materials can transform the design of future U.S. Air Force aerospace and cyber systems for applications which include airframes, space vehicles, satellites, and load-bearing components and systems.
 Key scientific areas supported by the program include: materials discovery, processing and characterization; nanotechnology; integrated computational material science and engineering; composite and hybrid materials processing; and interface/phase science.

 Among the routes to achieving game-changing improvements in low density materials currently emphasized within the program are 1) materials discovery and processing to increase performance properties of structural materials, e.g., matrix resins and reinforcing fibers and nanoparticulates; 2) multiscale modeling of material degradation mechanisms to improve material life prediction capability and minimize overdesign of load-bearing structures; 3) understanding the impact of nanoscale porosity on mechanical properties; and 4) the creation and interfacial understanding of hybrid structures that combine materials of different classes, scales, and properties to provide synergistic and tailorable performance.

 Program Reviews & Meetings

-Program Overview AFOSR Spring Review 2014 Presentation by Dr. Joycelyn Harrison
+Program Overview AFOSR Spring Review 2014 Presentation by then program officer, Dr. Joycelyn Harrison

-Collaboration Tools:Following are different ways you can share information with Dr. Harrison and your colleagues.
+Collaboration Tools:Following are different ways you can share information with Dr. Goretta and your colleagues.